 Horn Fish Table Lamp

-Materials: Cow horn or some other bovine horn.
-White painted Bakelite socket.
-Some screws, fake plastic eye.
+Materials: Cut cow horn or some other bovine horn for the lampshade and base.
+Some screws, plastic eyes.
+White painted Bakelite E14 socket.

 Height: 35 cm / 8.07”